Crustas is the name of a small group of classic cocktails always served in stemmed glasses.

-Crustas is the name of a small group of classic cocktails that always are served in stemmed glasses.
-These cocktails consist of a spirit base mixed with sugar, fresh lemon juice, and cocktail bitters.
-Their look is pretty iconic as they get served with extra-large lemon zest and a sugar rim.
+These cocktails are consisting of a spirit base mixed with sugar, fresh lemon juice, and cocktail bitters.
+Their appearance is pretty iconic as they get served with extra-large lemon zest and a sugar rim.

 What are Crustas Cocktails?

-The Crustas owe their name to the sugar rim, which, expectedly, get crusted with some sugar.
-And to achieve a decent crusted rim, the sugar needs to be applied a couple of hours before the drink is served.
+And to get a proper crust, you must apply the sugar a couple of hours before serving the drink.
 That way, the sugar rim will dry through and stick better to the glass.

 History of the Crustas

-No matter if Whiskey, Gin, or Brandy - all of them were okay to use.
+No matter if Whiskey, Gin, or Brandy - all of them were alright to use.
 But one of them quickly became somewhat of the leader of the Crustas - the Brandy Crusta.

-And on a side note: a good Brandy Crusta strongly relies on a quality Cognac.
+On a side note: a good Brandy Crusta strongly relies on a quality Cognac.
 That and the perfect balance between Brandy and citrus will lift your Brandy Crusta from good to great.

 So this clearly was the role model for one of the most iconic yet classic ways to decorate cocktail glasses.
-And the sugar crust is only the first part of the drinks' garnish.
+And the sugar crust is only the first part of the drink's garnish.

-If you do it the right way, you take a lemon that is just small enough to fit into a narrow wine or sparkling wine glass.
+If you do it the right way, you take a lemon that is just small enough to fit into a slim wine or sparkling wine glass.
 It has to sit really tight.
 Like that, it can work as an extension of the actual glass.

-Then you cut off the lower and upper parts of the lemon and also remove the fruit pulp.
-What you get is a solid lemon ring that you can insert into your glass.
+Then you cut off the lower and upper parts of the lemon and remove the fruit pulp.
+What you're left with is a solid lemon ring that you can insert into your glass.

-The most important thing is to make sure that the lemon fits skin tight.
+The most important thing is that the lemon fits skin tight.
 When you drink your Crusta, no liquid should be dripping out.
 If you get this right: